SPACE

 Dear Hadley,

-I love space—personal space, open space on my desk, open space on my calendar, space between hangers in my closet, adaquate space between my mat and my neighbors mat in yoga class, space to stretch my legs on the airplane, a beautifully designed space, the stars, the galaxies, the moon.
+I love space—personal space, open space on my desk, open space on my calendar, space between hangers in my closet, adaquate space between my yoga mat and my neighbor’s, space to stretch my legs on the airplane, a beautifully designed space, the stars, the galaxies, the moon.

 But I’m not the best at leaving space.
 I like things to be set, to be sure.
-Which I’m only now just coming to realize is not how living actually works.
+Which I’m only now discovering is not how living actually works.

 As I write, there’s a new space in your mouth.
-After living with you for all these years, your front bottom tooth is now in the hands of the toothfairy/mom.
+Your front bottom tooth is now in the hands of the toothfairy/mom.

 All your charming little baby chicklets are on their way out.
-They say they go in the same order in which they came.
-I wonder if that tooth was your first to arrive?
-I searched for photo proof of this, but couldn’t find anything, so we’ll have to assume.
+They say they go in the same order in which they came so I wonder if that tooth was your first to arrive?
+I searched for photo proof of this, but couldn’t find anything.
+We’ll have to assume.

-It seems like just yesterday/two years ago you were teething.
-I remember rubbing your tender little gums with my finger.
+It seems like just yesterday you were teething.
+I remember rubbing your tender little baby gums with my finger.

 I wonder what your big teeth will look like.